 One day, he takes a coin from his pocket, holds it out in his hand, and begins to use it to scratch a mark into the wall.
 As he walks, the scratch continues.
 The next day he does the same, and the day after.
 He hopes these marks will build and build, and one day cause the building to collapse into rubble.

-Coins & scratches on the gallery walls made by technicians and staff during exhibition install.
+Coins & scratches on the gallery walls made by artist and staff prior to exhibition opening.